Why should you choose the Hologic Horizon A series DEXA system exclusively available at DEXA Melbourne?

 Having a single comprehensive platform for the assessment of three major health issues: osteoporosis including vertebral fracture assessment, obesity, and cardiovascular risk as well as being able to performance advanced body composition measurements made Hologic Horizon A series the logical and preferred choice for DEXA Melbourne.

-Dual energy x-ray absorptiometry (DEXA) is an innovative and advanced form of x-ray technology designed to measure body composition and bone mineral density.
-Scan times vary depending on the type of scan performed.
+Dual energy x-ray absorptiometry (DEXA) is an innovative and advanced form of x-ray technology designed to measure body composition and bone mineral content.
+Scans take just 3 minutes.
 Reports are available immediately following the scan, meaning you can take these with you when you leave – no waiting!

-As an example, a client undergoing a full body scan receives high resolution images and an easy to understand detailed reports that include:
+A client undergoing a full body scan receives high resolution images and an easy to understand detailed report that includes:

 - Coloured DEXA body image used to visually map body fat, fat free mass and bone.

-- Analysis of fat, lean mass and bone density measurements for total body
+- Measurements of total body fat, lean mass and bone mineral content

-- Analysis of fat, lean mass and bone density measurements in different regions of the body
+- Measurement of fat, lean mass and bone mineral content in different regions of the body

 - Analysis of important health measures such as visceral fat (the dangerous one!), android and gynoid fat measurements